Scille/parsec-cloud.old-wiki/Parsec-overview.md

 billy@laptop's drive mounted at ~/parsec_mnt/billy@laptop
 ```

 Note that only a single core context should run at a time for a given device.
-This means the command above needs to be interrupted before running another command or using the GUI as `billy@laptop`.
+This means the command above needs to be stopped before running another command or using the GUI as `billy@laptop`.

 Browsing the mount point: